TheRensselaerIDEA/ClinicalTrialEquity/README.md

 ## Example RCTs
-We apply the proposed RCT equity metrics to three landmark clinical trials released in the last decade: Action to ControlCardiovascular Risk in Diabetes (**ACCORD**), Antihypertensive and Lipid-Lowering Treatment to Prevent Heart AttackTrial(**ALLHAT**), and Systolic Blood Pressure Intervention Trial (**SPRINT**).
+We apply the proposed RCT representativeness metrics to three landmark clinical trials released in the last decade: Action to ControlCardiovascular Risk in Diabetes (**ACCORD**), Antihypertensive and Lipid-Lowering Treatment to Prevent Heart AttackTrial(**ALLHAT**), and Systolic Blood Pressure Intervention Trial (**SPRINT**).
 All patient data are obtained through the [BiologicSpecimen and Data Repositories Information Coordinating Center (BioLINCC)](https://biolincc.nhlbi.nih.gov/home/).

-## Updated Sample Visualization for RCT Equity Visualization Supplement 2021
+## RCT Representativeness Visualization Supplement 2021

-We update the RCT Equity Visualization Supplement from version 2020 to version 2021 to optimize for ADA compliance.
-The same example studies and functions are used in both versions.
+We update the RCT Representativeness Visualization Supplement from version 2020 to version 2021 to optimize for ADA compliance.

 <p align="center">
   <img width="50%" height="auto" src="distribution_age_race.jpg">